Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 Use a nozzle attachment: A concentrator nozzle helps direct airflow more precisely, reducing the risk of heat damage while smoothing the hair cuticle.

 Maintain distance: Hold the dryer at least 6-8 inches away from your hair to prevent overheating and frying your strands.
+It’s important to avoid over drying, as this can lead to frizz and breakage.

 Move continuously: Keep the dryer moving to avoid concentrating heat in one area for too long.

 Pro tip: Finish with a blast of cool air to seal the cuticle and lock in shine.
+Using the right heat setting and making sure not to over dry helps maintain hair health while blow drying hair.

 4. Choose the Right Tools and Products